Sustainability

 Management of emissions(Material balance)

-To meet its GHG emissions reduction target, KONDOTEC has introduced the calculations of GHG emissions from KONDOTEC INC. in the fiscal year ended March 31, 2023 and has enlarged its scope to its group companies in Japan in the fiscal year ended March 31, 2024.
+To achieve its GHG emissions reduction target, KONDOTEC began calculating Scope 1 and 2 emissions for its domestic group companies and Scope 3 emissions for KONDOTEC INC. in the fiscal year ended March 31, 2024.
 The Company calculates GHG emissions in accordance with the GHG Protocol, an international GHG accounting standard.

 GHG emissions(t-CO₂)

-* Consolidated figures do not include overseas Group companies.
+* Scope 1 and 2 emissions are Consolidated figures and do not include overseas group companies.

 * Scope 2 figures are calculated in accordance with the market-based method.